-There are three different meats in the first section: two chopped pork, one of which is pre sauced and is a shade of orange, and what appears at first to be dark pork, but I later realize is beef.
+There are three different meats in the first section: two chopped pork, one of which is pre-sauced and is a shade of orange, and what appears at first to be dark pork, but I later realize is beef.
 There is also barbecued chicken and fried chicken.
-There are a large selection of sides that follow: rice and hash, fried okra, fried corn nuggets, collards, lima beans, mac and cheese, black-eyed peas, baked beans, pork skins, and more.
+There is a large selection of sides that follow: rice and hash, fried okra, fried corn nuggets, collards, lima beans, mac and cheese, black-eyed peas, baked beans, pork skins, and more.
 The desserts included banana pudding, blueberry cobbler, peach cobbler, bread pudding, and more.

 As you can tell, there is something here for everyone.
 As I said, call it Duke’s Country Buffet and you have a better sense of the place.

 We can tell at the buffet that we’re not going to be impressed.
 There is no hint of smokiness in the air or in the meat, sure signs of a gas-cooked pig.
 I will say the pork is tender, not overcooked, and moist, a clear improvement from our experience in Orangeburg.
 In fact, mine was better than I expected.

 I had some plain and some sauced.
 The plain tasted like roast pork, nothing more.
 I did, in fact, think the sauced version was ok: a good mustard sauce, not too sweet, with some tanginess.
 It was fine.